Top 5 Business Loan Options for Covering Payroll

 Payroll loans aren't one-size-fits-all.
 Here are real examples of how small business owners use different types of payroll loans to keep their teams paid:

 • Restaurant facing off-season slump.
-A short-term loan provides working capital to cover payroll costs during slow winter months.
+A short-term loan provides working capital to cover payroll costs during the slow winter months.
 Repayment aligns with projected spring revenue.

 • E-commerce startup with unpaid invoices.
 They use invoice factoring to convert accounts receivable into immediate cash, helping them meet payroll without taking on more debt.